vedant-z/ITP-2022/README.md

 ### Analysis

 **Time Complexity**
-O(N²) will beth etime complexity of the given code
+O(N²) will be the time complexity of the given code

 ---